validatedpatterns/docs/content/patterns/multicloud-gitops/getting-started.md

     git clone git@github.com:your-username/multicloud-gitops.git
     ```

-4. Create a local copy of the Helm values file that can safely include credentials.
+4. Create a local copy of the secret values file that can safely include credentials.

     **Warning:**
     Do not commit this file.
 You do not want to push personal credentials to GitHub.
+    Note that if you do not want to customize the secrets, these steps are not needed,
+    The framework will just generate a random password for the config-demo application

     ```sh
-    cp values-secret.yaml.template ~/values-secret.yaml
+    cp values-secret.yaml.template ~/values-secret-multicloud-gitops.yaml
-    vi ~/values-secret.yaml
+    vi ~/values-secret-multicloud-gitops.yaml
     ```

 5. Customize the deployment for your cluster.